smithjd/sql-pet/docs/02-docker_hosting_for_windows.md

 \begin{center}\includegraphics[width=0.9\linewidth]{screenshots/2018-08-26_15_26_22-Kubernetes} \end{center}

 ## Git, GitHub and line endings
-Git was originally developed for Linux - in fact, it was created by Linus Torvalds to manage hundreds of different versions of the Linux kernel on different machines all around the world.
-As usage has grown, it's achieved a huge following and is the version control system used by most large open source projects, including this one.
+[Git](https://git-scm.com/) was originally developed for Linux - in fact, it was created by Linus Torvalds to manage hundreds of different versions of the Linux kernel on different machines all around the world.
+As usage has grown, Git has achieved a huge following and is the version control system used by most large open source projects, including this one.

 If you're on Windows, there are some things about Git and GitHub you need to watch.
 First of all, there are quite a few tools for running Git on Windows, but the RStudio default and recommended one is Git for Windows (<https://git-scm.com/download/win>).